tacoinfra/kiln/docs/Cache-API.md

 ### Range of ancestors

-Get a list of ordered block hashes from a starting block and some number of levels backward.
+Retrieve a list of ordered block hashes from a starting block and some number of levels backward.

   * Replace `NetXdQprcVkpaWU` with the chain ID from `/api/v1/chain`.
   * Replace `BLZv4orW3TXDeZPdgnaKLJCLAmXWGBEbuNP5Yy4mWFCK4nnNnZv` with some block hash.